-7. Taxes – Don’t forget to work out how federal, state and local taxes are handled in your mediation settlement.
+7. Taxes – Don’t forget to work out how federal, state and local taxes are handled in your settlement.
 Understand the IRS regulations for handling child support and which person can claim the children on their end-of-the-year tax forms.

 We understand that many people going through a divorce want to be in control of their own destiny instead of relying on a judge to split the assets and determine child custody and support.
-Our divorce lawyers routinely handle divorce mediation and collaboration to save you stress, time and inconvenience.
+Our divorce lawyers routinely handle collaboration to save you stress, time and inconvenience.
 Call us today to discuss your case and your concerns.

 Many Florida residents are required to pay spousal support to former husbands or wives.
 While very few people enjoy the practice of handing over a portion of their income, most accept the fact that the payments must be made.
 There are certain cases, however, in which the recipients of alimony have acted in dishonest manners and violated court orders pertaining to spousal support.
 In such cases, the spouses making the payments can reapproach the court to ask for modifications or terminations.

 In most divorce settlements there are stipulations pertaining to the conditions under which alimony may be ceased.
 One of the most common is when the receiving party remarries.
 At that time, he or she waves the right to continue receiving spousal support.